maxtacu/aws-datapipe/README.rst

 **This tool supports only Python 3 because Python 2.7 will not be maintained past 2020**

+AWS-Datapipe uses awscli to configure pipelines in your AWS account.
+By default, installing aws-datapipe you will also install all the prerequisites, so you can skip this phase and move to the `Installation step`.
+But in case if you want to do it manually:

 The easiest way to install aws-cli is to use `pip <https://pypi.org/project/pip/>`_ in a ``virtualenv``::

     $ pip install awscli